sean-rohan-NOAA/moontran/README.md

 *** IN DEVELOPMENT ***

-moontran is a coupled lunar spectral irradiance and empirical atmospheric radiative transfer model for estimating lunar spectral irradiance at the surface of the earth, and just below the sea surface, for a specified time and location (latitude and longitude), given environmental conditions.
+*moontran* is a coupled lunar spectral irradiance and empirical atmospheric radiative transfer model for estimating lunar spectral irradiance at the surface of the earth, and just below the sea surface, for a specified time and location (latitude and longitude), given environmental conditions.

 The model estimates top-of-atmosphere (TOA) lunar spectral irradiance using Miller and Turner's (2009) lunar spectral irradiance model but with astronomical terms (e.g. solar and lunar coordinates, moon phase angle, true moon zenith angle from the earth's surface) calculated using [Skyfield](https://github.com/skyfielders/python-skyfield/) (Rhodes, 2019) with JPL Planetary Development Ephemeris 440 (Park et al., 2021).
 The RADTRAN model (Gregg and Carder, 1990) with a cloud-cover modification (Gregg, 2002; Gregg and Casey, 2009) is then used to estimate spectral transmission of TOA lunar irradiance to the earth's surface.
 The cloud-cover modification is Slingo's (1989) delta-Eddington approximation for two-stream spectral clound transmission.

-Arguments are passed to the modtran.py function using a JSON file.

 ## Data sets